 About Chamonix, France

 Switzerland, Italy and France.
 At an elevation of 3396′ which seems low until you look up and see the tallest peak in Europe, Mont Blanc.
 This town is famous for winter skiing as well as summer hiking and rock climbing; everyone in town seems active, fit and ready to take on the world.
 The food is incredibly delicious with a hint of Swiss fondue influencing the delicious French cuisine.

-How to Get There
+How to Get to Chamonix, France

 The best way to get to Chamonix is by private car from Geneva.
 It’s fast, convenient and you can travel when you want.
 However, if you are price conscious, you can also check out the FlixBus

 Where to Stay in Chamonix

 There are lots of great hotels in Chamonix, and I’d recommend staying in the heart of the city as close to the walking zone as possible.
 You are expending so much energy during the day on the mountain, that you don’t want to walk too far at night to have dinner.
 We stayed at the 4 star Hotel Morgane

-What to Eat
+What to Eat in Chamonix, France

 .
 We started with shared salads which gigantic and so yummy, and then we moved on to Fondue and whole branzino (Mediterranean Sea Bass).
 Make sure to sit outside, but UNDER the awnings; weather in the mountains is so unpredictable, and you don’t want to get drenched by a summer squall.
 We also enjoyed the high end restaurant Atmosphere

-Where to Shop
+Where to Shop in Chamonix, France

 Every shop is geared towards outdoor activities.
 From Helly Hansen to North Face and Patagonia, you can find everything you need.
-Although you can buy all the name brands, make sure to check out these independent sport shops.
+Although you can buy all the name brands, make sure to check out these independent sport shops

-Best Spa in Chamonix
+Best Spa in Chamonix, France

 .
 What an incredible spa and an incredible value; the daily entrance fee was only 48euros, and it included outdoor and indoor pools, cold plunges and foot soaks along with a salt room, waterbed room, infrared sauna bed room and a crazy face exercise relaxing room.
 Again, QC Terme Spa is a must when traveling to Chamonix.

 The Tour Du Mont Blanc – Day 1

 signed up for the tour but we were divided into three groups: There was a fast group, a medium group, and a slow group.
 I joined the slow group so that I would have time to film and take pictures.
 The tour company we went with was called Alpine Tracks, and my guide was Mark.
 He’s one of the owners of Alpine Tracks and has been guiding for 15 years!
 I was in very good hands.

 We started our three day tour in Le Tour which is a ski resort, and headed out on our hike from France to Switzerland.
 We ended up in the small town of Triente and then got a transfer over to Martinique.
 That’s day 1 of our three day trek.
 Make sure to stay tuned for days 2 and 3!